 The first author Anna Maria Berghella, who is an expert in biomedical statistics, performed the statistical study.
-Statistical techniques are adequate, correct and in accordance with the guidelines of the Baishideng Publishing Group (BPG).
+Statistical techniques were adequate, correct and in accordance with the guidelines of the Baishideng Publishing Group.
 The methods have been adequately described and only homogeneous data were averaged.

 Statistical analysis

 The identification of Trx1/CD30, sCD30 and Treg, Th1, Th9, Th17 gender physiological pathways and biomarkers can only be achieved through procedures that take into account the biological characteristics of the systems.
 This type of methodology is suitable for multiple component network evaluation in biological systems.
 Therefore, we firstly determined the serum levels of the parameters (Table 1).
 Next, we determined the statistical differences by using, where appropriate, the Mann-Whitney U test, the Student's t-test (values are expressed as mean ± SD).
 The FcRIIa and FcRIIIa polymorphism frequencies in Healthy Subject and Tumor Patients, expressed as percentages, were made by using Chi-square (2) of goodness-of-fit statistic.
 Then, through the multivariate statistical procedures of correlation analysis, we evaluated the matrix of correlation of all the redox immune and clinical parameters.
-Finally, we studied the behavior of the multi component redox immune system as a network, by using “data driven computational models” of the PCA multivariate statistical procedures.
+Finally, we studied the behavior of the multi component redox immune system as a network, by using “data driven computational models” of the principal component analysis (PCA) multivariate statistical procedures.
 These mathematical models only show the significant parameters.
 In this way, through the correlation coefficient matrix of parameters, PCA measures if the variance of each constituent can be explained by its relationships with all the other ones and then provides information about the most meaningful parameters.

-The statistical study was performed by using the “Statgraphics software systems” (full system 5.25 version 4.0”- Graphics system by statistical graphics corporation ed.
+The statistical study was performed by using the “Statgraphics software systems” (full system 5.25 version 4.0”- Graphics system by Statistical Graphics Corporation Ed.
 United States.
 1989).
 Values of P < 0.05 were considered significant.
 A diagnostic test evaluation calculator/MedCalc-statistical software (version 17.4) was used to compare the outcomes of the patients according to FcR polymorphisms.

-The multivariate statistical procedure analyzes the correlation between the measuring the linear associations, producing the matrix of correlation coefficients (which vary from –1 to +1) and the significances (P).
-This procedure allows a dynamic analysis.
+The multivariate statistical procedure analyzed the correlation between the linear associations, producing the matrix of correlation coefficients (which vary from –1 to +1) and the significances (P).
+This procedure allowed a dynamic analysis.
 A positive correlation indicates that the parameters vary in the same direction, while a negative one indicates that the parameters vary in the opposite direction.
 Other changes are considered negative.
 Statistically independent parameters have an expected correlation of zero.

-Using the PCA we plotted the network of the vectors of the parameters, which were obtained by analyzing the data matrix of correlation coefficients between them.
+Using the PCA, we plotted the network of the vectors of the parameters, which were obtained by analyzing the data matrix of correlation coefficients between them.
 Through these plots, we can clarify the interaction between the redox and immune systems in both healthy aging and tumor progression.
 The length of each vector is proportional to its contribution to the total parameter variance; the angle between vectors is inversely proportional to the degree of correlation between vectors.
-Acute angles indicate positive relationships while obtuse ones indicate negative relationships.
+Acute angles indicate positive relationships, while obtuse ones indicate negative relationships.

 RESULTS